hengadev/encx/README.md

 ```

 Then run: `go generate ./...`

+**Note**: When using `encx-gen generate .`, the tool automatically discovers all Go packages in subdirectories recursively, making it ideal for processing entire projects from the root directory.

 **⚠️ Note:** Option 3 requires the correct relative path to `cmd/encx-gen`.
 Options 1 & 2 work consistently in all environments.